Great copywriting, just like great story telling, starts with simple templates or formulas as a foundation.

 The hero’s journey template works and is one of the most bankable templates on the market!
 Most of the top selling movies and books all are simply telling this same templated story, just with different characters.

 Think of Charles Dickens Christmas Carol – tick.
 Shrek – tick.
 The Wizard of Oz – tick.
 The Matrix – tick.
-Inside Out (from Disney) – tick.
+Inside Out (from Pixar) – tick.

 This same hero’s journey story template has been used for everything from high literature to marketing, including selling chocolate bars!